openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_offer_ldp_vc.json}}

-For better suiting the W3C Data Integrity Proof ecosystem the following non-normative example displays a credential request with the proof of posession type `ldp_vp` which uses a verifiable presentation.
+For better suiting the W3C Data Integrity Proof ecosystem the following non-normative example displays a Credential request with the proof of possession type set to `ldp_vp`, using a verifiable presentation.

 <{{examples/credential_request_ldp_vc_vp.json}}